Learning-Dashboard/LD-eval/README.md

 indicator1.enabled=true
 indicator1.name=Indicator 1
 indicator1.description=Indicator 1 description
-indicator1.parents=meta
+indicator1.factors=factor1,factor2
-indicator1.weights=1.0
+indicator1.weights=-1.0,-1.0
 ```

 ### projects/default/factors
-Defines the query for aggregation of metrics into factors, based on relations index.
+Defines the query for aggregation of metrics into factors, based on metrics index.
 DON'T TOUCH, unless you know what you are doing.

 ### projects/default/indicators
-Defines the query for aggregation of factors into indicators, based on relations index.
+Defines the query for aggregation of factors into indicators, based on factors index.
 DON'T TOUCH, unless you know what you are doing.

 ## Running LD-eval